LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

 The information to focus on in the output are the alternative hypothesis, the F-statistic, and associated p-value.
 The alternative hypothesis states that the variances are not equal to 1, meaning they are not equal to each other.
-The p-value is very small, so we reject the null hypothesis that the variances are equal to each other.
+Likewise, the p-value is very small, so we reject the null hypothesis that the variances are equal to each other.
 Thus, we have violated this assumption of equal variances, so we must address this.

 One way to do so, and is familiar to one of the lesson's lecture videos, is to use the `t.test()` function.
 There, you can specify whether the equality of variance assumption is met.
 In our case, we must set `var.equal` to `FALSE` in the following independent sample t-test as the assumption is violated.